Generic Name: cabozantinib

-Discontinue Cometriq in patients who develop an acute myocardial infarction or any other clinically significant arterial thromboembolic complication.
+Discontinue Cometriq in patients who develop an acute myocardial infarction, cerebral infarction, or any other clinically significant arterial thromboembolic complication.

 Wound complications have been reported with Cometriq.
 Stop treatment with Cometriq at least 28 days prior to scheduled surgery.
 Resume Cometriq therapy after surgery based on clinical judgment of adequate wound healing.
 Withhold Cometriq in patients with dehiscence or wound healing complications requiring medical intervention.